Cancer insurance under review: What really matters in ratings such as those from Focus Money

 Are all types of cancer covered?

-Does cancer insurance replace disability insurance?
+Does cancer insurance replace occupational disability insurance?